grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### they throw lines)

-Captain Percy took off the sonar headset and laid it on its hook.
+Percy took off the sonar headset and laid it on its hook.
 "We gotta get the fuck out of here," she said.
 Then, louder, so Hemi could hear, "Hemi!
 We need to get out of here!"

 Bastian nodded, the other sonar headset still on his ears.